mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

-We're delivering this presentation on the unceded ancestral lands of many Indigenous peoples.
+- We're delivering this presentation on traditional lands of the Wurundjeri people
-We honour the knowledge, stewardship, and care with which they've tended this land throughout history, and recognise the deep and lasting damage that colonisation has inflicted on them.
+- We want to pay our respect to their elders, past and present
-We pledge to do our best to respect, learn from, and support these peoples.
-We can all do better.
+- Sovereignty was never ceded, and we all need do better to respect this land

 ---
 <!-- .slide: data-timing="20" -->